Representation Recycling for Streaming Video Analysis: Experimental Results

 \subsubsection{Results}

-To the best of our knowledge, this is the first time that an implicit model (MDEQ) is used for an object detection task.
-We achieve 55.0 mAP@50 on ImageNet-VID \texttt{val}.
-We are aware that Faster R-CNN with ResNet-18 backbone yields 64.9 mAP@50, however, Faster R-CNN is highly optimized to perform well with ResNet backbones.
-Yet, we use this same setting with an MDEQ without any parameter optimization, as our focus is not on constructing a MDEQ-based state-of-the-art video object detector.
-We believe that there is room for improvement in detector design and tuning details, which we leave for future work.
+To the best of our knowledge, this is the first time an implicit model has been used for a video object detection task.
+We achieve $55.0$, $70.8$, and $70.2$ mAP@50 with IL-StreamDEQ, UR-StreamDEQ, and SUR-StreamDEQ, respectively on ImageNet-VID \texttt{val} (see Table~\ref{tab:inference_speed}).
+We are aware that Faster R-CNN with ResNet-50 backbone yields $70.7$ mAP@50 off-the-shelf; however, Faster R-CNN is highly optimized to perform well with ResNet backbones.
+Yet, we use the same setting with an MDEQ without any parameter optimization, as our focus is not on constructing an MDEQ-based state-of-the-art video object detector.
+We believe there is room for improvement in detector design and tuning details.

-Similar to the video segmentation task, we run StreamDEQ with different numbers of iterations.
-We present the results of this experiment in Figure~\ref{fig:map_iter_frame}.
-We observe the same trends with the segmentation task.
-Over time, detection performance increases and stabilizes at a value proportional to the number of Broyden iterations.
-The $1$ and $2$ iteration cases do not produce any detection results in the non-streaming mode but, if we perform $2$ iterations with StreamDEQ, we improve the performance from $0$ to $39.5$ mAP@50 in $20$ frames.

-In addition, we also compare the inference speed of StreamDEQ with our baseline for different number of iterations in Table~\ref{tab:inference_speed}.
-In the $8$ iteration case, we obtain a score of $54.8$ with StreamDEQ which is only $0.2$ lower than our baseline model, while being almost $3$ times faster.
+We run IL-StreamDEQ, UR-StreamDEQ, and SUR-StreamDEQ models with different numbers of iterations.
+We only present the full results obtained with SUR-StreamDEQ and refer readers to Table~\ref{tab:inference_speed} and the supplementary material for the details regarding the other models.
+We present the results of this experiment in Fig.~\ref{fig:unrollstoch_iter_frame}.

+Our first observation is that the baseline single-frame performances of (S)UR-StreamDEQ are higher than IL-StreamDEQ.
+Furthermore, even with $1$ unrolling per frame, SUR-StreamDEQ attains about $60$ mAP@50 after $20$ frames.
+We again discover that the scores stabilize at a value proportional to the number of unrollings.
+SUR-StreamDEQ starts with a strong $15.5$ mAP@50 even after one frame with $1$ unrolling.
+We hypothesize that this is due to the robustness to noise we introduce to SUR-StreamDEQ by the randomness in the number of unrollings during training.

+SUR-StreamDEQ is able to sustain its performance with any number of unrollings once the initial frames are processed, e.g. the performance of the model with 2 unrollings per frame reaches to $68.8$ mAP@50 after $10$ frames and does not drop from its maximum value after $20$ frames.
+Comparing SUR-StreamDEQ with UR-StreamDEQ, we see that the randomness added during training improves the performance which we demonstrate in Table~\ref{tab:inference_speed}.
+After $20$ frames, SUR-StreamDEQ outperforms UR-StreamDEQ with all numbers of unrollings by $3$-$5$ mAP@50.
+While UR-StreamDEQ only learns about representations produced with $20$ unrollings per frame, SUR-StreamDEQ has knowledge about a frame's representation after any number of unrollings.
+Therefore, it is able to adapt to more challenging situations (noisy representations), and its performance improves drastically.
+Furthermore, SUR-StreamDEQ maintains its performance even after $20$ frames with as low as $2$ unrollings per frame.